Powering the future with renewable energy

-Renewable energy refers to energy that comes from natural sources that are continually and naturally replenished, such as sunlight or wind.
-Renewable energy is an essential part of our journey to net-zero emissions, and improves energy security and supply diversification.
+Renewable energy comes from natural sources that are continually and naturally replenished, such as sunlight or wind.
+It's an essential part of our journey to net-zero emissions, helping us build a cleaner, more secure energy future.

-As part of our transition away from traditional fossil fuels, we are increasing our investments in renewable power, focusing on:
+At OMV, as part of our transition to a low-carbon future, we are are investing more in renewable power, focusing on:

 - Solar power, which harnesses the sun’s energy